jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 I want to know, what do you think is like the most important principle the program the board that you follow, but which is not in that solid mnemonic.

-**Bob**:Kent Beck long ago wrote a book called Extreme Programming in that he outlined four values.
+**Bob**: Kent Beck long ago wrote a book called Extreme Programming in that he outlined four values.
 And the values were simplicity, communication, feedback, and courage.

 When we're working in software, the most important part is simplicity.
 The second most is feedback.
 Make make sure you don't trust what you just did, but but you try it out and then it adjust.
 And the next one is feedback as is courage, because sometimes it takes a little bit of courage to try the next thing.